 Here is an overview of the crew involved in building, maintaining, and running these floating mansions:

 Yacht Captain – Is a highly experienced and professional skipper.
-To captain a super yacht you would need to have experience managing luxury yachts over 24m in length and have extensive and proven career history.
+To captain a superyacht you would need to have experience managing luxury yachts over 24m in length.
+And you should have extensive and proven career history.

 As captain it is you are responsible for the crew, guests and vessel.
 Every crew member and even visiting guests fall under your command and you have the final say on all yacht decisions.
 Alongside your qualifications, expect to be paid a high salary in return for your professional service.

 Captain/Engineer – A multi-faceted role, this combines the skills of captain with Engineer.
 A highly sought-after type of crew, they will straddle the skills for both captaining the boat and ensuring engineering issues are dealt with whilst at sea.

 1st Officer – Sometimes known as Chief Officer or Chief Mate is second in command to the Captain and manages all the deck crew including the Bosun, Deckhand and any second or third officers.
 You would be required to undertake bridge duty and thus have a good range of qualifications and skills.

 3rd Officer – Is the third-ranking position to the 2nd Officer.
 Qualifications and skills as per the other officer roles are required.

 Chase Boat Captain – A chase boat is a vessel which does not live on the main yacht and often has their own crew.
 These can be towed, driven separately, or berthed in a convenient location.

 Chase boats are becoming very popular due to restrictions in tender garage space.
 As the name would suggest this role refers to the captain who is in charge of the chase boat and subsequent crew.